alonisser/introduction-rabbitmq/presentation.md

 ---
 # Acking

-* You shall ack messages (can be on mulitple messages)
+* You should ack messages.
+You can ack multiple message in the same command
 * Unacked messages would be delivered to other consumers for the same queue and might be redelivered (if not acked by another consumer) after the consumer reconnects
 * You can Reject messages - if (requeue=False) then It would be discarded. if (requeue=True) it would just be placed in the queue again
 * The AMQP spec has an [incompatibility about reject](http://www.rabbitmq.com/blog/2010/08/03/well-ill-let-you-go-basicreject-in-rabbitmq/).
 So the **current** RabbitMQ implementation allows a consumer to get the same rejected messages again (if requeued)
 * Nack - allowing multiple reject
-* Dead lettering ( an exchange getting the reject messages, for further treatment perhaps)
+* Consider: Dead lettering (an exchange getting the reject messages, for further treatment perhaps)
+---

+# Persistence

+* I lied again, RabbitMQ isn't persistent by default, exchanges are not, queues are not, messages are not.
+--

+* But we can make them persistent: :)
+* Queues and Exchanges should be declared as persistent at **CREATION**, so restarting the rabbitmq-server process won't kill them
+--

+* But.. the messages in queue would still be lost after a service restart........
+* Message durability is defined when sending the message: use delivery_mode=2 to ensure persistent.
+--

+* But be warned:

+*The persistence guarantees aren't strong*

+* For stronger message persistence guarantees you can use [publisher confirms](https://www.rabbitmq.com/confirms.html) --

+* Persistence, of course, comes with a price.

 ---

 # In python